 As the weather warms up, we will start to see severe storms in St. Charles.
 It’s a good idea to know what to do before the weather turns bad.
-A couple of terms that are important to know:

 The National Weather Service recognizes March 11-15, 2019, as Flood Safety Awareness Week in Illinios.
 To reduce damages on property that is susceptible to flooding:

 The St. Charles Police conducted additional traffic enforcement Dec.
 17–Jan.
 2, reminding motorists to buckle up and not drive impaired, day or night, as part of the nationwide Click It or Ticket/Drive Sober or Get Pulled Over enforcement effort.
 The St. Charles Police joined other state and local law enforcement agencies across Illinois to reduce highway deaths by issuing citations to unbuckled motorists and arresting impaired drivers.